JenniferMack/tunnelbear-helper/README.md

 	sudo pacman -S openvpn

-The TunnelBear OpenVPN files need to be downloaded.
-It’s a link on their [Linux support page](https://www.tunnelbear.com/updates/linux_support/).
+The TunnelBear OpenVPN config files need to be downloaded.
+They can be found at a link on the [Linux support page](https://www.tunnelbear.com/updates/linux_support/).
 The file is named `openvpn.zip`.
-The name may change in the future.
+This name may change in the future.
 Adjust the following commands if that happens.

 After downloading, upzip the file and rename the folder.